 What is drug possession with the intent to distribute?

 This is all based on how much of the drug is found in your possession and has little or nothing to do with whether you were really intending to distribute.
-When charge with intent to distribute, the prosecutor will also look for evidence of packaging materials, large amounts of cash and so on.
+When charged with intent to distribute, the prosecutor will also look for evidence of packaging materials, large amounts of cash, and so on.

 What is drug trafficking?